pondrax/dockerizeold/README.md

 You can execute any command on the `npm` container as you would do on any docker-compose container:

 `docker-compose exec php npm -v`

+### Configurations

+By default `localhost` will serve public directory at `/app/default` Every folder inside `/app` directory can be reached by wildcard domain `folder.test` such as `default.test` for default directory.

+Must have dnsmasq installed
+`/etc/dnsmasq.conf

+address=/test/127.0.0.1
+server=8.8.8.8

+`